 It is important to change your baby's nappies regularly such as before or after every feed and immediately after they have done a poo.
 This is because the bacteria in the stool combined with urine can make the skin sore and lead to nappy rash.

 you will also need to change your baby every time they have done a wee.
 This is because cloth nappies stay damp against the skin whereas most disposable nappies have the technology to wick the moisture away from the skin.

 - Use a Barrier Cream

 Using a barrier cream provides a protective layer between your baby's skin and any wee and poo.
 Apply a thin layer of barrier cream around the nappy area before putting on a clean nappy.
-It is best to use a barrier cream that contains Zinc Oxide such as Sundocrem or Eco Store Nappy Balm.
+It is best to use a barrier cream that contains Zinc Oxide such as Sudocrem or natural nappy cream Weleda.

 - Use Unscented Baby Wipes with Less Chemicals

 To clean your baby's bottom, it is best to use fragrance-free and alcohol-free baby wipes.
 Try and use eco friendly baby wipes if you can as you will find less chemicals and preservatives in them than some of the main stream baby wipes.